inseven/incontext/README.md

 ### Background

 - Inner template evaluation identifiers aren't set (update Tilt)
-- Don't pass the site into the Importer `process` function
 - Support loading the existing site configuration
 - Track resources and clean them up when files are deleted or importers change
 - Test that the relative paths are correct for the destination directory; this likely needs to be per-importer, but it would be much easier if we had a way to generate these as part of the site so importers don't have to think too hard